Please wait while we gather your results.

 Use this link to enroll using our online application.

-Milwaukee Public Schools offers a wide array of choices.
-We invite you to learn more about the types as you look for a school that best fits your family!
+Milwaukee Public Schools offers a wide array of options.
+We invite you to learn more about the many types of schools in our family!

-- Neighborhood Specialty schools offer special programs or areas of study, such as the arts or math/science programming.
-These schools enroll students first from the neighborhood, then from the entire city if seats are available.
+Neighborhood Specialty schools offer special programs or areas of study such as the arts or technology.
+These schools give priority enrollment to students from the neighborhood, then admit students from outside the area as space permits.

-- Citywide Specialty schools offer special programs or areas of study, such as the arts, International Baccalaureate, gifted and talented, Montessori or language immersion programming.
-(These schools accept children from across the city and outside the city through open enrollment/Chapter 220.)
-Some Citywide Specialty schools offer preferences for students living within the school’s neighborhood/attendance area.
-Inquire at individual schools for more information.
+Citywide Specialty schools have special programs or areas of study such as the arts, International Baccalaureate, gifted and talented, Montessori or language immersion.
+Many Montessori citywide specialty schools offer priority to students living within the school’s neighborhood.
+Each school can provide more information about its enrollment policies.

-- Comprehensive middle schools and comprehensive high schools offer a robust academic curriculum.
+Comprehensive middle schools and comprehensive high schools offer a robust academic curriculum.
 Extracurricular programming and student supports serve a wide range of needs and diverse student populations.
 Schools strive to ensure that every student is on a path to succeed in college and career.
-These schools have attendance areas, but also accept students who live outside those areas and are interested in the offerings each school presents.
+These schools have priority attendance areas, but also accept students who live outside those areas when space is available.

-- Alternative schools offer a path to success for students who may face specific challenges or require more flexibility than a traditional school setting, including students at risk of dropping out.
+Alternative schools offer a path to success for students who may face specific challenges or require more flexibility than a traditional school setting, including students at risk of dropping out.

-- MPS Head Start is offered at a variety of MPS schools and other sites throughout the city.
-Children must be three or four years old on or before September 1 of a given school year to qualify.
+MPS Head Start is offered at a variety of MPS schools and other sites throughout the city.
+Children must be 3- or 4-years-old on or before September 1 to qualify.